• COVID-19

 Another of Dr. Slaby’s patients, Cyndy Maglio’s breast cancer story began in 2010.
 It started out in a familiar way – Cyndy was used to being sent for a recheck after her yearly mammogram.
 It was always nothing.
 This time?
 “I was told I needed to do a biopsy just to make sure,” she said.

 The results came back and Cyndy was shocked at a diagnosis of invasive ductal carcinoma.
-“I went religiously to get checked because every one in my family has had cancer.”
+“I went religiously to get checked because everyone in my family has had cancer.”

 When Cyndy received her diagnosis, one of her sisters was being treated for non-Hodgkin lymphoma.
 She had already lost two sisters, her parents, and a grandparent to cancer.